athensresearch/athens/src/cljc/eventsync/README.md

 This cache will need to store the all events in that stage that are not known to have been removed, and be able to retrieve on subscription.
 Without it you will not be able restart the application and get back to the same EventSync state.

+You can use extra stages to sync to these caches.
+In the example above, you could cache the server events by adding `Stage 4 - Server local cache`.
+This would give you the same sync semantics as before.

 ## FAQ